-Here you will find comments and case studies from teachers around the world who have implemented the IPC in their schools and classrooms.
+Here you will find stories, case studies and comments from leaders and teachers around the world who have implemented the IPC in their schools and classrooms.

 There’s a very effective learning structure to the IPC with an excellent range of rigorous activities provided in each unit but these activities are flexible, allowing us to adapt the activities to suit our school and our children.
 The IPC provides the structure and the starting point and we’ve found this incredibly helpful.